gurditsingh/hydeout/_posts/test.md

 ## Schema Enforcement

-In Delta Lake the schema enforcement also known as schema validation
+In Delta Lake the schema enforcement also known as schema validation which in ensure the data quality in delta lake tables.
+Delta Lake uses schema validation/enforcement on write.
+When any new data comes first its checks the

 Schema enforcement, also known as schema validation, is a safeguard in Delta Lake that ensures data quality by rejecting writes to a table that doesn’t match the table’s schema.
 To determine whether a write to a table is compatible, Delta Lake uses the following there rule: